ploenvora/Artficial-Life-Robots/README.md

 10. You then have a creature with a randomized number of links, randomized link sizes, randomized positions, randomized joint rotations, randomized sensored links and randomized synapses!
 Yay!

 ### Example diagram of body/brain generation
+The gif below shows a potential body/brain generation.
+It must be noted that although the link sizes here are integers (as links are constructed with cubes in the gif), the simulation link sizes can take on non-integer sizes.
+Blue links represent unsensored links and green represents sensored links.
 ![ezgif com-crop](https://user-images.githubusercontent.com/63747047/221438685-99344543-7dd7-46a0-b1f7-5f54ff613c65.gif)

 ## How bodies and brains are mutated